HDF5

 Parameters

-• fileName: a string indicating the HDF5 file name.
+• fileName: A STRING scalar indicating the HDF5 file name.

-• datasetName: the dataset name, i.e., the table name of type string.
-It can be obtained by using ls or lsTable.
+• datasetName: A STRING scalar indicating the dataset name, i.e., the table name.
+It can be obtained using ls or lsTable.

 Details